Stachu934/JAVA-Spring-CRUD/README.md

 ### Backend (Spring Boot - API)

-Navigate to the campaignmanager folder in your IDE (e.g., IntelliJ IDEA) and run the main class:
+After cloning repository navigate to the campaignmanager folder in your IDE (e.g., IntelliJ IDEA) and run the main class:

 CampaignmanagerApplication.java

+If you do not have IDE, then you can use Maven from terminal to run it:

+`cd campaignmanager`

+`mvn spring-boot:run`

-You can test the API directly via:
+You can test the API directly via (once running):

 http://localhost:8080/api/campaigns (REST endpoint)

 ### Frontend (React App)
 In your terminal, navigate to the directory containing the campaign-manager-frontend folder and run:

-cd campaign-manager-frontend
-npm install
-npm start
+`cd campaign-manager-frontend`

+`npm install`

+`npm start`

 This will start the React frontend at: